sami5001/ped.ro/readme.md

 # Pedro Duarte

 ## Front end developer.
-Based in London
+Based in Barcelona

 I'm a product engineer at [Modulz](https://modulz.app) helping close the gap between designers and developers.
 Interested in design systems, JAMstack, good DX/UX and under engineering.
 Take a look at my [CV](./cv.md)